neilenns/mobiflight-docs/content/boards/arduino-mega-2560.md

 ## Specifications

-- 54 digital inputs, 15 with PWM support
+- 54 digital IO pins, 15 with PWM support
 - 16 analog inputs (can be used as digital inputs)

 > [!WARNING]